Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 And Dave, what kind of rewards can people get for subscribing?

-You'll be the first to hear about live shows.
+Well, you'll be the first to hear about live shows.

-You'll also get discount tickets.
+You know, also you can get discount tickets.

-You can be part of the Facebook group,
+You can be part of the Facebook group.

 which is a very lovely part of the internet.

-It's the only place I ever post sincerely, I think, online.
+The only place I ever post sincerely, I think, online.

 So true.

-If I ever thought that I'm like,
+If I ever have a thought that I'm like, oh, this nice thing happened, that'll be the people I tell.

 Whereas I feel like it's hard to tweet stuff like that.